ishika07/Synergia/Supporting_Document/Reference.md

-## This section contains image files for the reference
+## This section contains image files and database credentials for the reference